czachariadis/100-day-Python-course/README.md

 ## 🚀 **Getting Started**

+> ⚠️ **Important Virtual Environment Warning**
+> Many projects in this repository require specific dependencies and libraries.
+Before running any project, it's **highly recommended** to create and activate a virtual environment to avoid conflicts with your system Python installation and ensure all dependencies are properly isolated.

 ### **Prerequisites**
 - Python 3.x installed on your system
 - Basic understanding of programming concepts (helpful but not required)